waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: List[str]

 List of user email patterns (as regex) that define if the user belongs to external organization.

+### EXTERNAL_LIMITS

+Type: dict

+Overrided default values for SLURM offering to be created for users belonging to external organization.

 ### INTERNAL_AFFILIATIONS